sbperceptron/Sparse_CNNs/data/Readme.md

 ## Object_ranges:
 For all the objects in the point cloud  find the places,rotates,sizes of objects in there and then use the find_object_ranges function to find all the ranges

+# hard_medium_easy_split.py
+Split the crops test set into hard, medium, easy subsets for each object based on the number of points for each object. (if >150 easy, 50 to 100 medium, hard other wise)

 # data.py
 The main function used to create the test,train split of the full pointcloud data and the positive and negative crops from the full point clouds

 Dependent on the create_negpos_dataset.py file

+# create_positive.py
+Find the receptive field size for each object using objs_receptive_field.py function and then crop positive objects from the point clouds and store the cropped point data to the disk.

+# create_negative.py
+After creating the positive dataset.
+Create a negative data set equal to the number of positive crops for each object.
+The crops are made at location where the objects are not present. the final set of negative crops obtained after the process are saved to disk.